SwapnilkumarRane/crt-harvester/README.md

 - `domain.example.com_dead.txt` - Hosts that resolved to an IP but did not respond to ping, or failed to resolve.
 - **`domain.example.com_report.html`** - A styled, interactive HTML table presenting all findings in a single dashboard.

-🛠️ Troubleshooting
+## 🛠️ Troubleshooting

 "No valid results extracted" Error
 Because this tool relies on the public crt.sh API, you may occasionally run into temporary server timeouts.
 If you see the following output:

-text
 [*] Querying crt.sh for domain: example.com
 [!]
 No valid results extracted.
 Solution: This is a known hiccup with the crt.sh database and not a bug in the script.
-Simply re-run your command after a few seconds and it should fetch the data successfully.
+Simply re-run your command after a few minutes and it should fetch the data successfully.

 ## ⚠️ Disclaimer